barchart/binary-serializer-public/README.md

 # @barchart/binary-serialization-net

-The Binary Serializer is a .NET library for serializing and deserializing objects in binary format using efficient and fast protocol.
+The Binary Serializer is a .NET library for serializing objects (into a binary format) and deserializing objects (from the binary format).

 ## Structure